Testing Stimulator Lead Continuity and Device Fatigue

 Electrical resistance is typically recorded as a measure of continuity before and after the mechanical kink fatigue test.
 However, our new test setup incorporates real-time continuity monitoring for each sample to obtain the exact cycle count of continuity failure.

-Testing stimulator lead continuity is set up by clipping on the lead, as shown below in Figure 1, for each sample (S1, S2, …, Sn).
+Testing stimulator lead continuity is set up by clipping on the lead for each sample (S1, S2, …, Sn).
 The sample fixture may be immersed in a heated saline bath, but the portions of the lead connected to the alligator clips must remain outside of the bath.

 - Low overall current required to run the circuit and achieve 3.3 V, and